ASharmil/codsoft_task-1/README.md

-# codsoft_task-1
-codsoft_task 1 consists of my project to do during my datascience internship.
 Predicting survival on the Titanic is a classic machine learning task often used for introductory tutorials and competitions.
 The goal is to predict whether a passenger survived or not based on various attributes such as age, sex, ticket class, fare paid, and others.
 Here’s a detailed breakdown of the task:

 Dataset: The dataset typically includes information about Titanic passengers, such as their age, sex, ticket class, fare paid, number of siblings/spouses aboard, number of parents/children aboard, cabin number, port of embarkation, and whether they survived or not.